enasequence/read_docs/tool_01.md

 - genome assemblies
 - transcriptome assemblies

-The type of the submission is specified using the `<context>` command line option:
+The type of the submission is specified using the `-context` command line option:
 - `-context='genome'`
 - `-context='transcriptome'`